U.S. Applicant Advisory

 Note: The Korean Government utilizes the words “national/nationality” as opposed to “citizen/citizenship” in most official documentation in English.
 These words can be viewed as interchangeable for the purposes of this advisory.

-Individuals of Korean heritage may have dual U.S.-ROK nationality unbeknownst to them or their family.
+Individuals of Korean heritage may have dual U.S.-ROK nationality unbeknownst to them or their family due to Korea’s jus sanguinis nationality laws.

-It is the sole responsibility of the applicant to determine whether they have dual nationality and how it impacts their eligibility for a Fulbright award.
+It is the sole responsibility of the applicant to determine whether they have dual nationality and how it impacts their eligibility for a Fulbright Award to Korea.

-In order to avoid withdrawal of a Fulbright award, Fulbright Korea requires all American applicants of Korean heritage to provide written proof that they do not have Korean nationality before they accept their Fulbright award.
-From the time a candidate is offered an award, they have approximately two weeks to return a decision and submit written verification that they do not have Korean nationality/citizenship.
+From the time a candidate is offered an award, they have approximately two weeks to return a decision and submit official written verification that they do not have Korean nationality/citizenship.
 Failure to provide written verification before the award acceptance deadline is grounds for award withdrawal.
 Additionally, at the time of or after award acceptance, if any individual is found 1) to have failed to disclose they are of Korean heritage or 2) to have dual nationality with Korea, their award offer will be withdrawn.
+Since candidates only have two weeks to submit written verification, this documentation should be procured in advance.

 • Family records such as a “basic certificate” (기본증명서), “family relations/register certificate” (가족관계증명서), etc.